Hutch–Kinahan feud: Murder of Trevor O'Neill – August

-Murder of Noel Kirwan - December
+Murder of Noel Kirwan – December

 Noel "Duck Egg" Kirwan, a close associate of Gerry Hutch, was shot dead in front of his partner outside his house in Ronanstown in west Dublin on 22 December 2016.
 It is believed he was killed simply because of his association with Hutch, as he was photographed talking to him at Eddie Hutch's funeral in February 2016.

 On 18 June, two men in their thirties were arrested by armed members of the Garda Emergency Response Unit and Drugs and Organised Crime Bureau on the Naas Dual carriageway.
 A Glock 9mm semi-automatic handgun was found in one man's car.
 Both were linked to the Kinahan gang; one was a close associate of David Byrne.
 Gardaí believe they were planning to shoot someone.

 In December 2018 Jason Keating was sentenced to ten years for helping in the murder of Noel Kirwan.
 Keating was initially charged with the murder, but that charge was dropped when he admitted taking part in the activities of a criminal organisation and helping them to murder Noel Kirwan.
 Keating was connected to the crime by CCTV, buying the "burner" phone, bringing the killer to and from the scene, was in contact with the person tracking the car and conveyed that information to the killer.

 In July 2022 Martin Aylmer was sentenced to eight years and four months for helping the Kinahan gang murder Noel Kirwan and the attempted murder of James 'Mago' Gately in 2017.
 He was already serving six years for admitting buying mobile phones for members of the Kinahan gang who murdered Michael Barr in the Sunset House pub in Dublin in April 2016.

-In May 2024 Michael Crotty was sentenced to two years for helping the gang by buying top-up credit for a phone used in the murder of Noel Keating.
+In May 2024 Michael Crotty was sentenced to two years for helping the gang by buying top-up credit for a phone used in the murder of Noel Kirwan.

 In June 2024, Declan Brady was sentenced to ten years in jail with the final year suspended for his involvement with the killing.
 Brady, who claimed that he is no longer affiliated with the Kinahan gang, is already serving sentences for money laundering and firearms offences.
 The final year of his sentence was suspended on condition that Brady continued disassociating from the gang.

+On 29 May 2025, Kinahan Cartel lieutenant Sean McGovern was extradited from the UAE to Ireland where he was placed under arrest and subsequently charged with the murder.
+On 16 March 2026, he pleaded guilty to directing a criminal gang.
+In June 2026, he was sentenced to 24 years in prison for directing activities of a criminal gang, including his involvement in the murder of Kirwan and the attempted murder of Hutch gang member James "Mago" Gately.

 2017

-Knife attack on Tom Fox - March
+Knife attack on Tom Fox – March

 Tom Fox, on remand in Mountjoy Prison in relation to the fatal shooting of Gareth Hutch, was attacked on 28 March 2017 along with another inmate, suffering multiple stab wounds.